EloiStree/OpenMacroInputDocumentation/Home.md

   - Copy past interpreter: will copy past as text you stored previously
   - ...

-So ... great but how do I configure that?
+**So...
+How do I configure that?**
-You just modify some files based on the tutorial in this wiki.

-So let's overmatch all that.
+So let's overmatch all that with this Wiki Git and videos.

 ## Boolean